scicloj/scicloj.github.io/content/en/blog/jointprob-2023/index.md

 On [January 7th, 5PM UTC](https://time.is/17:00_7_Jan_2023_in_UTC) we will have a special event to start this new adventure.

 In the meeting, we will meet [Ravin Kumar](https://ravinkumar.com/), one of the book authors, who kindly agreed to join.
-We will introduce Jointprob and brainstorm our common hopes with old and new friends.
+We will brainstorm our joint hopes with old and new friends.

 If you wish to be added to our calendar events, please refer to the [Joining Jointprob](../../docs/community/groups/jointprob/#joining-jointprob) form.